cristagregg/amphibian_analysis/README.md

     ## [21] "Tree frog"          "Common newt"        "Great crested newt"

-To ensure that the variables make sense, I reviewed the unique levels of the predictor variables in the dataset as compared to the levels of described in the metadata.
+To ensure that the variables make sense, I reviewed the unique levels of the predictor variables as compared to the levels of described in the metadata.
 A concern to be noted is that FR has 5 levels in the dataset, but the notes tell us there are only 3.
 To review this further I will check how often these values show up:

     ## Frequency of Levels
     ##   0   1   2   3   4